An asymmetric random Rado theorem for single equations: the $0$-statement: Proof of Theorem and the case of Theorem

 As mentioned in the introduction, we prove Theorem~\ref{mainthm2} for a more general class of systems of linear equations.
 Let $(*)$ be the following matrix property: \begin{itemize} \item[$(*)$] Under Gaussian elimination the matrix does not have any row which consists of precisely two non-zero rational entries. \end{itemize} Suppose $A$ and $B$ are irredundant matrices that satisfy $(*)$.
 Then Proposition 4.3(iv)-(v) in~\cite{hst} implies that the definitions of $m(A)$ and $m(A,B)$ are well-defined (i.e. have positive denominator); Proposition~12 in~\cite{hancock} implies that $C(A)$ is also well-defined and satisfies $(*)$ itself.

 \begin{thm} Let $k, \ell$ be positive integers such that $k \geq \ell+2$.
 Then there exists a constant $c>0$ such that the following holds.
-Let $A$ and $B$ be systems of linear equations for which $A, B$ and each of their underlying matrices are irredundant.
-Suppose the underlying matrices of $A$ and $B$ both satisfy $(*)$ and their cores $C(A)$ and $C(B)$ are both of dimension $\ell \times k$.
+Let $A$ and $B$ be systems of linear equations for which both of their underlying matrices are irredundant and satisfy $(*)$, and their cores $C(A)$ and $C(B)$ are both of dimension $\ell \times k$.
 If then $ \lim_{n \to \infty} \mathbb{P}[ [n]_p \text{ is $(A,B)$-Rado}]=0. $ \end{thm} \COMMENT{RH: as I mentioned in an earlier email: For linear equations with $k \geq 3$ we observed that the random question did make sense since $\mathbb{N}$ is $(A,B)$-Rado.
 However this is not true necessarily for matrices which satisfy $(*)$.
 (In particular, this is exactly what me and Christoph Spiegel had looked at and spent a bit of time on: we found a class of $2 \times 4$ matrices which satisfy $(*)$ which we could find a 2-colouring of $\mathbb{N}$ for which there are no monochromatic solutions...)}

 Note that the class of matrices which are irredundant and partition regular is a subclass of the matrices which are irredundant and satisfy $(*)$ (as noted in Section 4.1 of~\cite{hst}), and so Theorem~\ref{mainthm2general} is indeed a generalisation of Theorem~\ref{mainthm2}.
 Also note that the underlying matrix of a linear equation of length $k \geq 3$ satisfies $(*)$, so Theorem~\ref{mainthm2general} covers the case of $k_A=k_B$ of Theorem~\ref{mainthm}.